vaskokj/AwesomeList/ReadMe.md

 - [Netboot.xyz](https://netboot.xyz/) - your favorite operating systems in one place
 - [Simple http server](https://github.com/TheWaWaR/simple-http-server) - Simple http server in Rust (Windows/Mac/Linux)
 - [VoiceMeeter](https://vb-audio.com/Voicemeeter/index.htm)
+- [CloneZilla](https://clonezilla.org/) - Clonezilla is a partition and disk imaging/cloning program similar to True Image® or Norton Ghost®.
+It helps you to do system deployment, bare metal backup and recovery.
+- [Rescuezilla](https://rescuezilla.com/) - Rescuezilla is an open-source easy-to-use disk imaging app that's fully compatible with Clonezilla — the industry-standard trusted by tens of millions.
+- [FogProject](https://fogproject.org/) - FOG Project is an open-source solution that allows you to deploy and manage any desktop operating system, anywhere.

 ### Organization
 - [Focalboard](https://www.focalboard.com/) - Open source